ekarpp/digraph_even_cycles/readme.md

 In addition to the implementation of the algorithm, this repository provides:
 - Unit testing software
+- Nauty as a submodule to generate all digraphs with $n$ vertices (up to isomorphism)
 - Various graph generator scripts
 - Graphs and SLURM scripts used to perform experiments
 - Benchmarking software for our implementations finite fields and the characteristic 4 extension